CSE2307SP26/project-vigneshmustafaporter/README.md

 ## What user stories were completed this iteration?

-User stories 1-8 were implemented.
+User stories 3-8 from iteration 2 were implemented, and user stories 8-9 from iteration 1 were implemented.

 ## What user stories do you intend to complete next iteration?

-All user stories for this iteration have been completed.
-We plan to write new user stories for iteration 3.
+We intend to implement user stories 1 and 2 in the next iteration.

 ## Is there anything that you implemented but doesn't currently work?